ShishirBhat-Labs/Portfolio/LoanTap Credit Underwriter - Risk Assessment Engine/Readme.md

 This project develops a **sophisticated credit risk assessment system** for LoanTap, a leading digital lending platform targeting millennials.
 The solution predicts loan default probability with **90.6% AUC accuracy**, enabling data-driven underwriting decisions that balance growth with risk management for their personal loan portfolio.

 **Key Achievements:**
-- Built ML model achieving 90.6% ROC AUC with 94.5% precision in loan approvals
+- Built ML model using Logistic Regression achieving 90.6% ROC AUC with 94.5% precision in loan approvals
 - Analyzed 396,030 loan records to identify key default risk factors
 - Discovered geographic location as the strongest predictor of default risk
 - Implemented scalable risk-based pricing and approval framework